hlorus/CAD_Sketcher/docs/content/code_docs.md

 # Code Documentation
 ## Core
-At the base of the addon there's the properties structure.
+At the base of the extension there's the properties structure.
 The [model subpackage](https://github.com/hlorus/CAD_Sketcher/tree/main/model) defines a set of blender [PropertyGroups](https://docs.blender.org/api/current/bpy.types.PropertyGroup.html).
 This is needed so that values are stored to disk on file save.
 These PropertyGroups have to be registered and then be pointed to from somewhere by a PointerProperty.

-Additionally to pure properties PropertyGroups can also hold methods and attributes, the addon makes heavy use of that as it leads to a convenient way of working with the data.
+Additionally to pure properties PropertyGroups can also hold methods and attributes, the extension makes heavy use of that as it leads to a convenient way of working with the data.

-The root of the addon's data structure is SketcherProps which is registered on blender's Scene type and can therefore be accessed as follows:
+The root of the extension's data structure is SketcherProps which is registered on blender's Scene type and can therefore be accessed as follows:
 ```
 bpy.context.scene.sketcher